gradual-verification/infer-gv-data/disagreement.md

   `instanceof`, which [prevents a null dereference][instanceof].
 - _complicated check_: The variable is safe, but for complicated control-flow reasons.
+- _fine inconsistent annotation_: An overridden annotation is marked as inconsistent, but it isn't used in an unsafe way.
 - _initialized elsewhere_: The two fields aren't initialized in a constructor, but there is a specially marked `@Before` method that initializes them.
+- _unstrict parameter_: A parameter that allows null is appraised as non-null.

 Positive
 --------